 FIELD TRIPS: Field trips are an extension of the classroom and should provide experiences related to the curriculum.
-Dress for field trips should be appropriate to the activity and must still adhere to the district and school dress code guidelines.
+Dress for field trips should be appropriate to the activity and must adhere to the district and school dress code guidelines.
 Chaperones are arranged prearranged and will be confirmed by teachers.
 Students are required to ride the bus to and from all field trips.

-FUNDRAISING: In accordance with California law, all fundraising activities must be approved by the Board of Education.
-Field trips, assemblies, library books, computer software, and instructional materials are just a few of the wonderful educational contributions these fund-raisers bring to our school.
+FUNDRAISING: By California law, all fundraising activities must be approved by the Board of Education.
+Field trips, assemblies, library books, computer software, and instructional materials are just a few of these fund-raisers' wonderful educational contributions to our school.

-We encourage you to support our PTA fund-raisers, and in turn, our students.
+We encourage you to support our PTA fund-raisers and our students.
 PTA's primary goal is to enhance the educational opportunity for all students.

 Please do not allow your children to sell to strangers.
 We encourage them to limit recruitment to family, friends, teammates, and parents' coworkers.
-While it is our desire to have highly successful fund-raisers, our primary concern is the safety and well-being of our students.
+While we desire to have highly successful fund-raisers, our primary concern is the safety and well-being of our students.

-Outside fundraisers, such as Girl Scout Cookies, etc. is not permitted on campus by students.
+Outside fundraisers, such as Girl Scout Cookies, etc., is not permitted on campus by students.